School of Economic, Political and Policy Sciences

 III.
 Elective Requirements: 29 hours

-All students are required to take at least six hours of Advanced Electives outside their major field of study.
+All students are required to take at least six hours of electives outside their major field of study.
 These must be either upper-division classes or lower-division classes that have prerequisites.

 Free Electives (23 hours)

 This requirement may be satisfied with lower- and upper-division courses from any field of study.
-Students must complete at least 51 hours of upper-division credit to qualify for graduation.
+Students must complete at least 51 hours of upper-division courses to qualify for graduation.

 Minor in Public Affairs (18 hours)